CIBC-Internal/python/Doc/library/unittest.rst

 .. program:: unittest

-.. cmdoption:: -b, --buffer
+.. option:: -b, --buffer

    The standard output and standard error streams are buffered during the test run.
 Output during a passing test is discarded.
 Output is echoed normally on test fail or error and is added to the failure messages.

-.. cmdoption:: -c, --catch
+.. option:: -c, --catch

-   Control-C during the test run waits for the current test to end and then reports all the results so far.
-A second control-C raises the normal :exc:`KeyboardInterrupt` exception.
+   :kbd:`Control-C` during the test run waits for the current test to end and then reports all the results so far.
+A second :kbd:`Control-C` raises the normal :exc:`KeyboardInterrupt` exception.

    See `Signal Handling`_ for the functions that provide this functionality.

-.. cmdoption:: -f, --failfast
+.. option:: -f, --failfast

    Stop the test run on the first error or failure.

+.. option:: -k

+   Only run test methods and classes that match the pattern or substring.
+   This option may be used multiple times, in which case all test cases that match any of the given patterns are included.

+   Patterns that contain a wildcard character (``*``) are matched against the test name using :meth:`fnmatch.fnmatchcase`; otherwise simple case-sensitive substring matching is used.

+   Patterns are matched against the fully qualified test method name as imported by the test loader.

+   For example, ``-k foo`` matches ``foo_tests.SomeTest.test_something``, ``bar_tests.SomeTest.test_foo``, but not ``bar_tests.FooTest.test_something``.

+.. option:: --locals

+   Show local variables in tracebacks.

 .. versionadded:: 3.2
    The command-line options ``-b``, ``-c`` and ``-f`` were added.

+.. versionadded:: 3.5
+   The command-line option ``--locals``.

+.. versionadded:: 3.7
+   The command-line option ``-k``.

 The command line can also be used for test discovery, for running all of the tests in a project or just a subset.